taku25/UEP.nvim/README.md

 " Display the logical tree for a specific module (requires neo-tree-unl.nvim).
 :UEP module_tree [ModuleName]

+" Close the UEP tree and clear its expanded state.
+:UEP close_tree

 " Display a list of known projects in a UI and change the current directory to the selected project.
 :UEP cd